bevyengine/bevy-website/content/news/2026-01-12-bevy-0.18/index.md

 This functionality is useful when creating hyperlink-like behavior, and allows users to create mouse-over tooltips for specific keywords in their games.

-## Userspace glTF Extension Handling
+## glTF Extensions

 {{ heading_metadata(authors=["@christopherbiscardi"] prs=[22106]) }}

+[glTF] is a popular open format for 3D models and scenes, and serves as Bevy's primary 3D format.
+When making games however, simply relying on the built-in data fields for your objects is not enough.
+Additional information like physics colliders or special rendering properties are typically best kept directly with the models.

+glTF has two mechanisms for extending glTF files with additional user data: extras and extensions.

+**Extras** are meant to be arbitrary application-specific data, often authored by users directly in tools like Blender's custom properties.
+Extras are historically well supported by Bevy; if you add a custom property in Blender that data will end up in one of the [`GltfExtras`] components on the relevant entity.

+**Extensions** are meant for data that can be shared across applications.
+They are more flexible, allowing for new data in more places inside a glTF file, and more powerful as a result.
+Extensions can add new object types, such as `lights` from the `KHR_lights_punctual` extension, as well as arbitrary buffers, data that is at the root of the glTF file, and more.

 Prior to 0.18, the code to handle extensions like [`KHR_lights_punctual`] was hardcoded into Bevy's glTF loader.
-In 0.18, users may implement the [`GltfExtensionHandler`] trait to do stateful processing of glTF data as it loads.
+Now, users may implement the [`GltfExtensionHandler`] trait to do stateful processing of glTF data as it loads.

 Processing _extension_ data is only half the story here because to process extension data you also have to be able to process the non-extension data like meshes, materials, animations, and more.

 Extension handlers can be written for wide variety of use cases, including: